Gedoix/cc5114-examples/README.md

 * After all the already mentioned is installed, the project needs to be opened, so PyCharm can configure the interpreter to Python 3.7

-* Accessing the project settings inside the toolbar going into the `interpreter` tab, and clicking on the plus `add package` button will allow to easily install [numpy](http://www.numpy.org/), [matplotlib](https://matplotlib.org/) and [tqdm](https://github.com/tqdm/tqdm),
+* Accessing the project settings inside the toolbar, going into the `interpreter` tab, and clicking on the plus `add package` button will allow to easily install [numpy](http://www.numpy.org/), [matplotlib](https://matplotlib.org/) and [tqdm](https://github.com/tqdm/tqdm),